 - 1. The Building Administrator, or designee, will use the public address system if evacuation has not already been initiated.
 Battery backup will provide power to activate emergency lighting in the event of a power failure.
 Normal evacuation procedures, as posted in each room will commence unless otherwise directed by Building Administrator. - 2.
 The Building Administrator, or designee, will phone the Superintendent to relay the situation causing the evacuation. - 3.
 If students need to be evacuated to a remote school/location, the Head Bus Driver will be notified to send buses to the designated areas for evacuation purposes.
 (District Office will call sites). - 4.
 When alerted, the classroom teachers will lead the students out of the building to the appropriate location as directed by the Building Administrator, or designee, as the emergency dictates.
 Normal evacuation routes that are posted in each room will be used unless the emergency prevents the use of exits and/or corridors.
 Alternate routes will be announced using the intercom system. - 5.
 Special area teachers and non-instructional employees will help whenever needed to chaperone or supervise students. - 6.
 The Building Administrator will designate individuals to check restrooms and other unsupervised areas to ensure everyone has evacuated safely. - 7.
-Teachers should bring a class roster with them. - 8.
-The Building Administrator will direct the building secretary to notify the location sites when the evacuation is underway.
-The Building Administrator will designate someone to bring a list of all students with names, addresses, and phone numbers. - 9.
-The Head Custodian and Building Administrator will secure the building and check to ensure that everyone is evacuated.
-The Building Administrator will verify that all staff/students are safely out of the building.
+Teachers should bring a class roster with them.

-3. STANDARD EMERGENCY RESPONSE PROCEDURES - 155.17 (e)(1)(ii) - cont'd
+4. STANDARD EMERGENCY RESPONSE PROCEDURES - 155.17 (c)(2) -